Posts

 Image

-AD FORUM 24 The Connected TV Advertising Forum 2024 brings together the world's leading CTV marketers, innovators, and ad professionals.
+AD FORUM 24 The Connected TV Advertising Forum 2025 brings together the world's leading CTV marketers, innovators, and ad professionals.
 Set against the stunning backdrop of Barangaroo Sydney, this event promises to be a game-changer for the connected TV advertising ecosystem.
 The Event Our forum offers invaluable insights, networking opportunities, and actionable strategies for companies to navigate the ever-evolving global landscape of connected TV advertising.
-Key Details: Date Schedule: November 2024 Location: Barangaroo, Sydney Australia Format: In person and live streamed Brand Marketing, B2B Cloud professionals in Ad Tech, Programmatic, OEM Hardware, Operating Systems, Broadcasters, Telcos, Media Buyers, Publishers, Studios, and Streamers with 35 Asia-Pacific Guest Speakers, 3 International VIPs.
-Attendees: 650 attendees in person, with live streaming to a global B2B professional audience estimated at 11,500 online registrations across the UK, Australia, As
+Key Details: Date Schedule: May 2025 Location: Barangaroo, Sydney Australia Format: In person and live streamed Brand Marketing, B2B Cloud professionals in Ad Tech, Programmatic, OEM Hardware, Operating Systems, Broadcasters, Telcos, Media Buyers, Publishers, Studios, and Streamers with 35 Asia-Pacific Guest Speakers, 3 International VIPs.
+Attendees: 650 attendees in person, with live streaming to a global B2B professional audience estimated at 11,500 online ...

 AI Video Retooling Creatives For Contextual CTV Ads